These are the bucket list worthy experiences in Las Vegas.

 Whether you want to try table games like blackjack or roulette, or give it a go at slots, people usually try their hand at gambling at least once when in Vegas.
 We’re not big gamblers, but when our friends come in town, we usually end up playing.

 Local Tip: If you don’t know what you’re doing, dealers at the table games can help you learn the rules and how to play.
 Just don’t forget to always tip them!
-We learned that it’s good gambling etiquette.
+We didn’t learn good gambling etiquette until recently.

 The Valley of Fire is an hour away from Las Vegas and has amazing formations to explore.
 Our favorite is the Fire Wave!